hzhong456/csc-404-project-2/README.md

 If you want to run any of the commands with docker instead of locally, you can do so with the following steps:

-1. Build the docker image with `docker build -t project-2 .`
+1. Build the docker image with `docker build -t internship-qualifier .`
-2. To start the actual program, with the prompt -> `docker run --rm -p 3000:3000 -v $(pwd):/service project-2`
+2. To start the actual program, with the prompt -> `docker run --rm -p 3000:3000 -v $(pwd):/service internship-qualifier`
-3. To run the linter -> `docker run --rm -v $(pwd):/service project-2 npm run lint`
+3. To run the linter -> `docker run --rm -v $(pwd):/service internship-qualifier npm run lint`
-4. To run the test suite -> `docker run --rm -v $(pwd):/service project-2 npm run test`
+4. To run the test suite -> `docker run --rm -v $(pwd):/service internship-qualifier npm run test`